We tested different luxury linen brands and found six that are worth the price

 During our review, our tester was impressed by how cool the sheets felt for the duration of the night.
 She noted, “I tend to toss and turn a lot at night, and get very restless if I’m not completely cool.
 It’s why cotton sheets have been so fickle for me over the years.
 But when I switched over to this linen set, I’ve noticed a real increase in my sleeping quality.
 I feel cool throughout the night.
 The laid-back aesthetic of the sheet set also perfectly suits me; I’m not bothered by a wrinkle (or three) and think it adds a little more charm to my space.”

 Parachute also produces sheets for all types of sleepers.
-It offers sateen sheets (starting at $109; parachutehome.com) which are more silky and warm, and percale, which is characterized as crisp, all-weather bedding (starting at $109; parachutehome.com).
+It offers a Sateen Sheet Set (starting at $129; parachutehome.com) which is more silky and warm in addition to a Percale Sheet Set (starting at $109; parachutehome.com) which is characterized as crisp, all-weather bedding.